Skip to main content

 • Laboratory Plasma Experiments (Supervisor: Prof. Earl Scime)

 Students will participate in research on the PHAse Space MApping (PHASMA) experiment.
 PHASMA is a new experimental plasma facility with advanced diagnostics for magnetic field, electric field, and particle measurements.
 The student will be assigned to work with one of the diagnostic teams for the summer and will be responsible for operating the diagnostic, performing measurements, and analyzing the results.
-Specific projects include microwave scattering for turbulence measurements, 3D electron velocity distribution function measurements, and construction and implementation of an impedance probe.
+Specific projects include microwave scattering for turbulence measurements, 3D electron velocity distribution function measurements, magnetic fluctuation measurements, design of a novel space plasma instrument, and detection of fluorescence from 2 and 3 photon pumping of ion states.

 Helicon plasma

-• Investigating helium ion velocity distribution functions in an electron beam assisted plasma using two-photon laser induced fluorescence (Supervisor: Prof. Thomas Steinberger)
+• Investigating helium ion velocity distribution functions in an electron beam assisted plasma using two-photon laser induced fluorescence (Supervisor: Dr. Jacob McLaughlin)

 Our lab has been a trailblazer in the realm of spectroscopic measurements, with a particular focus on understanding the velocity distribution functions of various species within low-temperature plasmas.
 While our endeavors have frequently centered around helium ions, the challenge lies in the inability of our low-temperature plasmas to excite helium ions to electronic states accessible through two-photon laser-induced fluorescence (TALIF).
 In our upcoming research project, our objective is to overcome this limitation by directly populating the targeted electronic state using a high-energy electron beam.
 As a student participant, you will assume a pivotal role in operating an electron beam source within a helium gas environment, aiming to generate sufficient helium state densities.
 Your primary responsibility will involve the precise measurement of helium ion velocity distribution functions through TALIF, employing a femtosecond pulsed laser source.
 This hands-on experiment also presents an exciting opportunity for you to contribute to the design and construction of a laser beam line, ensuring the safe delivery of ultraviolet laser radiation to the experiment.
 Furthermore, you will take charge of designing and implementing injection and collection optics, playing a crucial role in facilitating these TALIF measurements.
 Join us in this research venture, where your involvement will not only expand your scientific skill set but will also contribute significantly to our understanding of plasma dynamics and the fundamental behavior of helium ions in low-temperature plasmas.